 I’m not suggesting you use fewer words than required.
 Far from it!
 Use as many words per sentence as you need.
 Don’t remove a single, necessary word.
 Just don’t use more words than you need.

 Why is that Jim?
 Because from a marketing perspective, long sentences lack impact and clarity.
 Those are essential components of effective marketing.

 Tip: One way to shorten content, without losing anything important, is to remove extraneous words.
 Look at the 2 examples below.

-- People should exercise daily.
+- People should exercise regularly.

 - We have no news at this point in time.

 A whole story in just 6 words!

 It’s amazing what can be achieved using fewer words.
 Ernest Hemingway once wrote a story in just 6 words.
 It’s a powerful story, too.

 “For sale.
 Baby shoes.
 Never worn”.